adreyer/Vortex-Based-Magic/README.rst

 *draw phase* The draw phase is broken into two actions.

     a. replenishes, adds cards from the shoe to his or pack until the pack contains 7 cards.
+If the shoe is depleted nothing happens.
     b. picks, chooses one card from his or her pack and adds it to his or her hand.
 He or she becomes the owner of that card.
+If there are no cards to pick all spells and effects currently on the stack are canceled; the current turn ends; The player who failed to pick loses one life.

 *pass step*
     After the end step the player exchanges his or her pack for the pack in the passed pack zone.